Nexucis/grafana-go-client/README.md

 # Current Status

 :warning: this project is still under development.
-You can already use it, but you can encounter some bug or problem
+You can already use it, but you can encounter some bugs or problem s

 For the moment, the client only covers the Grafana API in the version 5.
 There is no guarantee that the client is compatible with previous Grafana version